 There were two more pieces to the puzzle.
 Science needed a way to communicate discoveries.
 That's where the scientific journal came in.
 The Journal of the Royal Society established a model for sharing work between students of nature.
 This approach had been followed by the Mersenne Circle (see Galileo's Contemporaries) in a less formal way decades before.
 Another piece of the puzzle was an efficient way for teaching science.
 That system was already well established, the university.
 This was one of the greatest achievements of the Middle Ages ( see Medieval Universities Timeline).
 The medieval university was largely the creation of the church.
 Many of the characteristics and structures of the modern university can be traced back to twelfth and thirteenth century Europe.
 Universities are a tremendous tool for spreading new knowledge today, and were so in the Middle Ages.

 The Galileo Affair is a favourite in discussions of the church and science.
 In the Galileo Affair, the Church clashed with Galileo over his cosmological beliefs.
-We are asked to accept that this one event is more important than the invention of the modern university and the many scientific advances made by clerics (see Galileo's Contemporaries).
-And it is accepted in popular discussions and by celebrity scientists (Jacob Bronowski, Neil deGrasse Tyson), historians, widely acclaimed documentaries (see Galileo's Battle for the Heavens), and even educational associations.
+This one event is assumed to be more important than the invention of the modern university and the many scientific advances made by clerics (see Galileo's Contemporaries).
+We hear this from celebrity scientists (Jacob Bronowski, Neil deGrasse Tyson), historians, widely acclaimed documentaries (see Galileo's Battle for the Heavens), and even educational associations.
 This is where the discussion of church and science departs from science itself.
 Saying that the Galileo Affair was important doesn't make it so, regardless of how many times it is repeated.
 Few disciplines in science have less influence on other disciplines than does cosmology.
 Any statistical analysis of scientific articles (see Eigenfactor.org) will bear this out.
-Even if we ignore this, there is the problem of cherry-picking.
+Church figures and organizations involved in the Galileo Affair were also involved in the discovery of a remedy for malaria (see the Jesuit's Bark).
+Ignoring this discovery doesn't change the fact that it had tremendous geopolitical and health effects going forward.
+Even if we pretend that cosmology is more important than it is, there is the problem of cherry-picking.
 Why do so few discussions of the Galileo Affair mention his contemporary, Kepler.
 Is it because Galileo's model was competing with Kepler's?
 They also miss the fact that Galileo's model didn't work any better at predicting the positions of planets than any of the competing models..and never would.
 That is how important Kepler's elliptical orbits were.
 If these discussions miss these facts, what else do they miss?
 The answer is alot of the science involved with the Galileo Affair (see Galileo's Battle for the Heavens).